 What is an employee expense policy?

-Each expense policy is unique to the company it belongs to, but permissible expenses usually include:
+Each staff expense policy is unique to the company it belongs to, but permissible spending often includes:

 - Travel costs, including airfare, train tickets, taxis and fuel costs